 (1) Represents employee stock options that become exercisable for 20% of the shares initially granted on the first anniversary of the date of grant, with an additional 20% becoming exercisable on each subsequent anniversary.
 They are generally exercisable for ten years.
 The options become fully exercisable in the event of death or disability or upon a change in control of the Company.
+The Company ceased granting stock options after the 2015 broad-based grant.

-- (2) Represents restricted shares which generally vest four years following the award grant date. - (3) Represents the target amount for grants made under the Senior Executive Equity Bonus Plan.
+(2) Represents restricted shares which generally vest four years following the award grant date.

+(3) Represents the target amount for grants made under the Senior Executive Equity Bonus Plan.
 Awards are denominated in dollars but are paid in Company common shares.
-The Senior Executive Equity Bonus Plan will terminate following payment, if any, for the three-year performance period ending December 31, 2017 related to the final awards under the plan made in 2015.
+The Senior Executive Equity Bonus Plan was terminated after payments made in 2018 for the three-year performance period ended December 31, 2017.